 Income, equity and expenses

 Now for the expenses.
 Ever heard of rental stress?
 It’s classified as when rent payments are more than 30% of your income.
 The same goes for investment properties, but you’ll also want to leave some breathing room considering how interest rates can fluctuate over 20 or 30 years.
-So evaluate your expenses against your income, and give yourself enough breathing room so you’re not in a panic when bills come around .
-Think of any existing loans , fees and charges and how long they occur for, as well as any dependants you have.
+So, evaluate your expenses against your income, and give yourself enough breathing room so you’re not in a panic when bills come around.
+Think of any existing loans, fees and charges and how long they occur for, as well as any dependents you have.
 A loan with 2 months left to go might not be as impactful as an expense with 2 years remaining.

 Factor in the future